Skip to main content

 Built-in Methods

-Currently only supports the get function.
-The only parameter must be database.collection.documentID.
-It accesses data from other documents to determine whether the user operation complies with security rules.
+Currently, only the get function is supported.
+This function accepts one parameter, and the format must be database.collection_name.document_id.
+Through this function, you can access data from other documents to determine whether the current operation complies with security rules.

 Operators